arouyan/lakeFS/docs/understand/sizing-guide.md

 **throughput:**

-Average throughput during the experiment was **7595.46 requests/second**
+The average throughput during the experiment was **7595.46 requests/second**

 ### Branch creation

-This test creates branches from a given reference
+This test creates branches from a given reference.

 **command executed:**